yadavrishikesh/Deep-Learning-Slides-Code/README.md

-# Reading Group on Deep Learning and its Application in Mathematics
+# Reading Group on Deep Learning and its Application in Mathematics and Statistics

 **Total Duration:** One whole semester (16 weeks)
 **Frequency of Meetings:** Once a week, 2 hours each